kaiekaie/rustbase/README.md

 # Rust-Based Platform with MongoDB Database

 This is a platform built using the Rust programming language and MongoDB database.
-It is designed to provide similar functionalities to Firebase, including user authentication, real-time database, and cloud messaging.
+It is designed to provide similar functionalities to Firebase, including user authentication and real-time database.

 ## Features